yansun1996/DeepShipNet/Readme.md

 # DeepShipNet: Exploring neural network architectures for locating ships in images

-##### Note: This repo is my fork branch of our team project, the original repo is [HERE](https://github.com/jsiddhant/ECE285-DeepShipNet).
+##### :point_right: Note: This repo is my fork branch of our team project, the original repo is [HERE](https://github.com/jsiddhant/ECE285-DeepShipNet). :exclamation::exclamation::exclamation:

 This code is part of the final project of the University of California San Diego Fall Semester 2018 course *Machine Learning for Image Processing*.
 During the project, the team participated in the Kaggle Competition *Airbus Ship Detection*[1] using the same code.

 Read the following instructions if you would like to run the code yourself.

 ### Executable Files